octopus-network/nep141-token-convertor/README.md

 In this contract, the valid purposes are as the following:

 - `Adding liquidity` - Anyone can transfer `nep141 token` to this contract for adding liquidity to a pool.
 We have two rules for checking if transferred token is meaningful:

   - Transferred token must be `from token` or `to token`.
-  - Transferred token can be `from token` only when `conversion pool` is `reversible`.
+  - Transferred token can be `to token` only when `conversion pool` is `reversible`.
-- `Converting token` - Anyone can transfer `nep141 token` to this contract for converting a type of token into another.
-Users can only transfer `from token` for converting it into `to token`.
+- `Converting token` - Anyone can transfer `nep141 token` to this contract for converting a type of token into another.When you try to convert token,you should know two rule as the following:

+  - You can only transfer `from token` for converting it into `to token`.
 And if `pool creator` set `conversion pool` `reversible`, the users can also transfer `to token` for converting it into `from token`.

+  * You can specify a `minimum received amount` when you are converting.If pool can’t satisfy the `minimum received amount`,all of you transferred tokens will be fully refunded.

 These functions will be implemented by nep141's interface: [ft_on_transfer](https://nomicon.io/Standards/FungibleToken/Core#reference-level-explanation).
 When nep141 token is transferred into this contract by calling function `ft_transfer_call` of token contract, a certain information which specifies the purpose can be attached by param `msg`.